Plaquette: Past

+Present

+Many awards are in the form of plaquettes.

+The Swedish Film Academy's Silver Plaquette was awarded to filmmakers in some years between 1968 and 1994.
+As of 2024 current examples include plaquettes as awards for archery, tennis, community, and singing.

 Collections

 Many major museums have collections, which are not always given room in the gallery displays.
 The National Gallery of Art in Washington D.C., despite being essentially a collection of paintings, has what is recognised as the finest single collection, especially of Italian Renaissance work, which includes over 450 plaquettes, and is very well displayed on the ground floor.

 The Washington collection of medals, plaquettes and small bronzes includes the leading French collection assembled by Gustave Dreyfus (1837–1914), which was bought by Samuel H. Kress (1863–1955).
 In 1945 the Kress Foundation added over 1,300 bronzes collected by the British art dealer Lord Duveen, and donated all its collection to the museum in 1957.
 Joseph E. Widener had already given the museum a significant collection in 1942.

 The Wallace Collection in London has a good smaller display, as do the Victoria and Albert Museum, the Cabinet des médailles, Paris, the Hermitage Museum, the Ashmolean in Oxford, and a number of German museums, although the outstanding Berlin collection was lost in World War II.
 Not much of the British Museum's important collection is on display, nor that of the Vatican Museums.

 The Bargello in Florence has some 400 plaquettes, about half from the collection of the Medici family, who played an important role in the development of the form.
 Most of the rest are from the collection of Louis Carrand, who bequeathed it to Florence.
 After that of Drefus, this is the next most important collection assembled in Paris in the 19th century and still intact.
 Paris was then the centre of plaquette collecting.